 Back in the DC Universe, Green Arrow stumbles upon a literal cat burglar – Catwoman – while staking out Lyle Strait’s antiquity store.
 After a brief struggle that ends in a draw, Catwoman explains that she is not there to steal the Inca figures for herself but has been hired by the government of Peru to return them to their native country.
 The pair thus call a truce and agree to work together the next night to retrieve the items.

-Lyle Strait is present that evening, as well as Ben Boguns, who is brandishing an ancient Peruvian sun disk made of gold for protection.
+Both Lyle Strait and Ben Boguns – who is brandishing an ancient Peruvian sun disk made of gold as protection – are present that evening.
 The museum director isn’t as innocent as he led Oliver Queen to believe, having cheated Strait in the past and now deciding to cut out the middle man and partner directly with the smugglers.
-As Boguns kills both Lyle Strait and his men, Catwoman begins cracking the safe that contains the Inca figures while Green Arrow goes on the offensive.
+As Boguns retaliates by killing Strait and his men, Catwoman begins cracking the safe that contains the Inca figures while Green Arrow goes on the offensive against the remaining culprits.

-Ben Boguns escapes in a van with the gold shield but the superhero and sometimes villainess take off in pursuit.
-When they catch up, Boguns throws open the back doors and fires his gun while continuing to use the sun disk for protection.
-Green Arrow is able to find his mark nonetheless, and as Boguns falls backwards, the gold shield flies out of the vehicle.
+Ben Boguns eventually escapes in a van but the superhero and sometimes villainess take off in pursuit.
+When they catch up, Boguns throws open the back doors and begins firing his gun.
+Although the antiquities dealer is still using the sun disk as protection, Green Arrow is able to find his mark with his bow-and-arrow nonetheless.
+As Boguns falls backwards, the gold shield flies out of the vehicle.
 A quick-thinking Green Arrow leaps out of the car driven by Catwoman and catches it before it hits the ground, but Catwoman just as quickly snatches it from Green Arrow’s hands.

 “Thank you,” she says as she drives away.
 “And since virtue is its own reward for heroes like you, I’ll keep all the reward money for myself.”
 The next morning, Oliver Queen places a call to Peru to confirm Catwoman’s story.
 “How about that,” he says to himself afterwards.
 “She really is a repo woman for Peru’s past.”